funatsufumiya/lambda-calculus-js/README.md

 When the `expr` is solved, arguments and variables are temporarily converted to g1, g2, g3...gN.

-- `expr.solve()` returns the solved expression that has the restored names (like λx.λy.x).
-These may be wrong names because of some reasons.
+- `expr.solve()` returns the solved expression that has the restored names like `λx.λy.x`.
+These may be wrong naming for some reasons.

-- `expr.solve0()` return the solved expression that has temporary names (like λg1.λg2.g1).
-These are valid names.
+- `expr.solve0()` return the solved expression that has temporary names like `λg1.λg2.g1`.
+These nanes are always correct names, but they are difficult to read.

 ### Rename v, L and _